ValhelsiaTeam/Valhelsia-Structures/README.md

 ------------------------------

-**If you're interested in hosting for your adventure, click the image below!**
+**If you're interested in hosting a server for your adventure, click the image below!**
 [![partner](https://zupimages.net/up/20/20/zp4u.png)](https://bisecthosting.com/Valhelsia)

 Valhelsia Team partnered with BisectHosting!